nxp-imx/imx-sm/README.md

 To get started with the SM on an NXP board, download the [GitHub](https://github.com/nxp-imx/imx-sm) repository and then compile the SM for the target configuration.

-For example, in the top directory of the code base:
+For example, in the top directory of the code base (e.g. imx-sm):

     make config=mx95evk all